Notice: Undefined offset: 0 in /home/minutesw/public_html/wp-content/plugins/seo-image/seo-friendly-images.class.php on line 608

 If you don’t have a way to capture every expense you make – yes even that $1.25 energy drink my husband occasionally buys on particularly slow nights at work—your budget will fail.
 At the end of the month your budget may balance on paper, but in real life it won’t.
 You will forever be wondering where the money went or worse yet, you won’t even notice it’s missing.

 I realize that this seems a little strict, but if you don’t keep track of all expenses you will not have a realistic handle on where your money is going.
+This is he biggest budget mistake.

 The only way to make sure you track all of your expenses is to keep ALL receipts.
 In cases where you don’t get a receipt (such as a contribution to a work gift) write it down on a slip of paper.